Abarth: 1949: Abarth & C.

-Abarth promised Johann Abt that he could race a factory car free if he won all the races he entered.
-Abt almost succeeded: of the 30 races he entered, Abt won 29 and finished second once.
+Abarth promised Johann Abt that he could race a factory car for free if he won all the races he entered.
+Abt almost succeeded; of the 30 races he entered, Abt won 29 and finished second once.
 Abt later founded Abt Sportsline.

 Abarth produced high-performance exhaust pipes, diversifying into tuning kits for road vehicles, mainly for Fiat.
 A racing exhaust was produced for the 1950s Lambretta models "D" and "LD".
-Original Abarth LD exhausts are now valuable collectors' items.
+Original Abarth LD exhausts are now valuable collector's items.
 Reproductions are available, which carry the Abarth name; how Fiat feels about this is not known.
 Lambretta even held several 125 cc motorcycle land speed records during the 1950s due partly to the exhaust that Abarth developed for them.

+In 1958, Abarth developed the Abarth Alfa Romeo 1000 in collaboration with the Milanese manufacturer.
+They sent an engineer, Mario Colucci, to oversee the process.
+Abarth was impressed with his skill, and while the car remained a one-off, Colucci was given the position of Abarth's Technical Director in 1960.
+Colucci's first design was a mid-engined, tubular framed roadster using the 750 engine called the Abarth Spider Sport.
+This car had an unfortunate gestation period and never attained much success in competition, while Abarth himself favored the rear-engine layout and kept offering both types.
+The Spider Sport series was also built with 700 and 1000 cc displacements, while a few late examples were fitted with 1300 cc engines of Simca origins.
+Colucci's next design, the Group 4 1000 SP, was much more successful and spawned a range of mid-engined, tubular-framed, fibreglass-bodied sports prototypes.

 Abarth also helped build sports or racing cars with Porsche and Simca.